LennyMaxMine/RedditTUI/new-textual/README.md

 ## Installation

-Easiest way: Go to the release page and download the application for your system.
+- Easiest way -> Go to the release page and download the application for your system.
-Advanced way: You can also build it yourself using build.sh or build.bat (pls know what you are doing)
+- Advanced way -> You can also build it yourself using build.sh or build.bat (pls know what you are doing)

 ## Quick Start